Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \subsection{Group representations}

 The special principle of relativity requires that representations of the space-time symmetry group present the classical field in the local inertial space.
-The Yang-Mills theory involves the space-time symmetry group and the $SU(N)$ gauge group.
+The Yang-Mills theory involves the space-time symmetry group and the $\SU(\!N\!)$ gauge group.
 These groups have homomorphism among various Lie groups.
-E.g., four-dimensional vector spaces with Euclidean and Lorentzian metrics, respectively, have accidental Lie-algebra homomorphism of According to these homomorphisms, four-dimensional vectors in the Euclidean and Lorentzian metric spaces have complex valued ($\TxT$)-matrix representations.
+E.g., four-dimensional vector spaces with Euclidean and Lorentzian metrics, respectively, have accidental Lie-algebra homomorphism as

+According to these homomorphisms, four-dimensional vectors in the Euclidean and Lorentzian metric spaces have complex valued ($\TxT$)-matrix representations.

 Spinor spaces have following group homomorphisms:

 This section introduces irreducible representations of ${SO(4)}$ and ${SO(1,3)}$, according to Refs.\cite{talagrand_2022,woit2017quantum}.
 Owing to abovementioned homomorphisms, irreducible representations of ${SO(4)}$ and ${SO(1,3)}$ groups can be constructed using those of $SU(2)$ and $\SL2C$, respectively.
 We introduce $SU(2)$ and $\SL2C$ irreducible representations below.